 After the finish has been applied it should be left for several hours to completely dry, it should then be lightly sanded as this generally improves the appearance by removing any imperfections and sharp edges and creating a more natural finish.
 It is easy to remove any unwanted compound at this stage by wetting it, scraping off and wiping clean.
 Areas can easily re-applied by repositioning the stencil and applying more compound as necessary.
 Once completely finished the masking tape can be removed to expose any areas which were masked previously.

-The final step is to seal the finish by applying a coat of clear matt varnish.
-This will waterproof and protect the finish and also enhance the colours.
-Many other types are suitable, but we strongly advise testing on a small sample before use as results can vary.
+To finish off we recommend sealing the finish by applying a coat of clear matt varnish.
+This will add water resistance and strength to the brick compound finish and also enhance the colour.
+Many varnish types are suitable, but we strongly advise testing on a small sample before use as results can vary.
 We have found that solvent based varnishes usually produce deeper finished colours than acrylic ones.
-Care should be taken as some types of acrylic varnish may dissolve the realistic brick compound finish when brushed on.
-We currently recommend Marabu Clear Matt Varnish as this produces good results and is available to order on our website.
+Care should be taken when applying acrylic varnishes as these can soften the realistic brick compound finish during application so re-brushing wet areas excessively could damage the finish.
+We currently recommend Polyvine Dead Flat Decorators Varnish as this produces good results and is available to order on our website.

 Realistic Brick Compound - Red & Grey colours.
 Each bag will cover an area of 0.5 square metre approx.